ephemeralities/tea.js/README.md

 # Tea.js
-A basic JavaScript game engine created with elements of Scratch in mind.
+A basic JavaScript game engine created with simplicity in mind.
 Kind of intended to be a simple retro game engine.
 Documentation can be found at:

 # Initializing the engine